 Measure the initial volume empirically, or through calculations.
 We will assume 1 cubic meter.

-3. Next, measure the constant pressure of the system/substance
+3. Next, measure the pressure (use the constant-pressure form only if pressure is constant)

-The pressure of this reaction must be constant for the formula to work.
-Therefore, the pressure measurement will be the same at the start and end of the reaction.
-We will assume 1 pascal.
+If you use the simplified equation ΔH = ΔU + pΔV, the pressure must be the same at the start and end of the process.
+We will assume a constant pressure of 1 pascal.

-Once the reaction has occurred, measure the final volume and energy of the substance.
-For this example let’s say this is 10 joules and .5 cubic meters respectively.
+Once the process has occurred, measure the final volume and internal energy of the system.
+For this example, we will assume U2 = 10 joules and V2 = 0.5 cubic meters.

 5. Finally, calculate the results